 Pinterest already offers users some great tools to help them get their accounts get noticed, including a Follow Button and Pin It button which can easily be installed on any website.
 But with such an active community, it’s no surprise that there are a ton of other interesting tools, apps, and sites which aim to enhance the Pinterest experience.

 We’ve put together a list of 20 of these tools, in no particular order.

-Add Pinterest to your WordPress blog
+Add the Pinterest plugin to your WordPress blog

 There are several options for adding a Pinterest button to your WordPress blog.

 The Pinterest Pin it Button plugin automatically places a Pin It button at the bottom of all of your posts – old and new.
 If you want to place the button in a widget or include it on your WordPress pages, all you have to do is add the shortcode [pinterest] wherever you want it to appear.